dymodi/dymodi.github.io/Research/2018-MobiSys/Outline.md

 [comment]: # (The technical depth)
 [comment]: # (The potential impact)

 Indoor localization has been studied both in academia and industry for many years.
 Many innovative methods have been proposed to tackle this issue from many aspects [][][].
 However, compared with ubiquitous applications based on GPS in outdoor environment, the support from indoor localzation is still limited for upper layer applications.
 It seems that a gap still exists between the existing studies and potential large scale applications.
-Various complex challenges are the underlying reason of the gap: lacking universal algorithm for generic indoor environment, many algorithm relying on fingerprinting data or floor plan, lacking incentive for crowdsourcing mechanism, lacking robustness against attack [youssef2015towards].
+Various complex challenges lead to the gap: a universal algorithm is lacking for generic indoor environment, many algorithm relying on fingerprinting data or floor plan, incentive is lacking for crowdsourcing mechanism, robustness against attack is lacking for commercial applications, etc [youssef2015towards].

 In this paper, we propose a large scale indoor localization system for the food delivery business based on BLE beacons.